How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

 It's a good idea to learn how to wash decking without a pressure washer as well as with.
 A pressure washer isn't essential for getting a clean and sparkling deck, and in some cases, it can even risk damaging its surface.

-Cleaning with vinegar is also safe for use on all types of decking.
-Mix a half cup of white vinegar with a gallon of water, then scrub the mixture on the decking with a cloth or brush.
-'Just make sure you do not use undiluted vinegar on your decking, and you also don’t want vinegar on your decking for long periods because, whilst it isn't as harsh as other chemicals, it still does contain acid,' says Allan Jeffrey, Managing Director, Ultra Decking
+You can also clean the decking with vinegar.
+'Just make sure you do not use undiluted vinegar on your decking, and you also don’t want vinegar on your decking for long periods because, whilst it isn't as harsh as other chemicals, it still does contain acid,' says Allan Jeffrey, Managing Director, Ultra Decking.

-Or you could try Cuprinol Decking Cleaner which is a powerful detergent specifically formulated to remove dirt, grease, algae and mould.
+Or you could try Cuprinol Decking Cleaner (you can pick it up on Amazon) which is a powerful detergent specifically formulated to remove dirt, grease, algae and mould.

 How do I clean weathered decking?